 We’ve made micro-managing and worrying about our money one of the worst habits of all.
 And you know what?
 We’re getting more debt in return for all that worry.

-I stopped worrying about every dime I spent, or how much debt I had, or what my net worth was, and I decided that it was in my best interest to push the worry aside.
-Trying to build a writing business when you’ve got a ton of worry and anxiety on your shoulders does not help your creativity.
+I stopped worrying about every dime I spent, how much debt I had, or what my net worth was, and I decided that it was in my best interest to push the worry aside.
+Trying to build a business when you’ve got a ton of worry and anxiety on your shoulders does not help your creativity or productivity.

 Try this: Read Worry-Free Money by Shannon Lee Simmons.